simul/simul.github.io/changelist.md

 Thu 16 Jan : CMake supports SIMUL_BUILD_SHADERS, set to false to disable shader build proejcts.
 Thu 16 Jan : CMake allows SIMUL_BUILD_SHADERS to be false, so shaders are not built.
 Thu 16 Jan : Force Cmake to actually build shader projects...
-Thu 16 Jan : Force Cmake to not exclude shader projects from build.
-Why would it do this?

 <hr>